carpentries-incubator/pangenomics/_episodes/06-pangolin.md

 ## Building a Pangenome

-The required steps to build a pangenome can be achieved with a single command `ppanggolin workflow`, or it can be broken down if you want to make adjustments to each of the steps.
+The required steps to build a pangenome can be achieved with a single command `ppanggolin workflow`, or can be run individually if you want to make adjustments to each of them.

-It will build the pangenome in a single HDF-5 file that will be the input and output of all the commands and will get enriched with each of them.
+The pangenome will be built in a single HDF-5 file that will be the input and output of all the commands and will get enriched with each of them.

 ### Genome annotation